Understanding Droplet Size

 Even small changes in droplet diameter make big differences in droplet weight.
 An increase in droplet diameter from 150 microns to about 190 microns doubles the droplet weight.
 An increase in droplet diameter from 150 microns to about 240 microns increases the weight 4 times.
 Doubling the diameter to 300 microns increases its weight, and also its volume, by 8 times.
 Heavier droplets fall more quickly and are less affected by air movement.

-Spray Quality: ‘Spray quality’ or ‘droplet size spectrum (DSS)’. refers to the droplet sizes that a particular nozzle produces; described in terms ranging from "very fine" to "Extremely coarse"
+Spray Quality: ‘Spray quality’ or ‘droplet size spectrum (DSS)’. refers to the droplet sizes that a particular nozzle produces; described in terms ranging from "Extremely fine" to "Ultra coarse"

 Drift potential depends not only on the VMD, but on the total spectrum of droplet sizes.
 For information on the droplet-size spectrum, also look for the DV0.1 and DV0.9 values.
 The larger the DV0.1 value, the smaller the potential for drift.
 The larger the DV0.9 value, the fewer the number of droplets available to provide adequate coverage.